Anxiety Disorders Counseling in American Fork

 How to Help Someone with Anxiety

 Anxiety is generally caused by not having enough information or having too much information.
 Utah Family Therapy is focused on what you need and also how you can help others.
-Besides getting involved in our intensive outpatient program for anxiety, here’s what we recommend for those who are struggling or close to someone struggling with anxiety:

 Do NOT Do These Things